davis4a6/UFOs/README.md

 ![Alt text](static/images/Filter.PNG)

 # Summary
+Drawbacks
 As with any project, this page has a few drawbacks, or things we could improve upon.
 They include:
     * The search field does not automatically reset.
 This forces the user to
     backspace and delete if they should want to change their filter search to something else.

+    * There is no Enter button and the filter just updates automatically.
+This can create some confusion for the user when trying to submit their filter entry.

     * The data provided in the table is limited and not connected to a "live-updated" source.

 In the future, some recommendations that I can make to further develop this webpage are:

     1. Adding a function to automatically reset the search bar so the user is not inconvienenced.

     2. Add a function to pull data from a live source that includes both current and past data.

     3. Add a section that displays recent news articles of reported sightings.
 For example, the recent news of the 4 shootdowns of "unidentified objects" in the US.
 This would give users another resource to connect their findings to.

+    4. Add a button-click so that the user can press 'Enter' as they prepare to use the filter search.